ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/100-break.md

   - compiler macro
 - Web Application Essentials Part (Appendix)

 This part is an appendix.
 In this part, we will implement libraries that are frequently used together with Vue in web development.
-This part has some dependencies on other parts.
-Of course, it is also possible to start from this part and implement the necessary parts in other parts as you go along, but it may be a little confusing.

 - store
 - route